 All patients who are diagnosed with pheochromocytoma or paraganglioma should have genetic counseling to find out their risk for having an inherited syndrome and other related cancers.

-Genetic testing may be recommended by a genetic counselor for patients who:
+Genetic testing is often recommended by a genetic counselor for patients who:

 Genetic testing is sometimes recommended for patients with pheochromocytoma who: